kevdawg94/films-from-the-big-picture/README.md

 5. Create table of films mentioned in the podcast using OpenAI gpt-4o.
 Letterboxd allows for list creation from a CSV of film names and release years.t-4o + Langchain to return this 5.  information in a structure JSON format, which includes a one-sentence summary of the reference and a timestamp link so that viewers can go directly to that moment in the podcast.

-6. Upload the summary & film list to Letterboxd using Selenium.
+6. Upload the summary & film list to Letterboxd using [Selenium]([url](https://github.com/SeleniumHQ)).
 Selenium loops through the summary and film table CSVs, executing the Letterboxd create list flow.